Employment and Support Allowance

 If your doctor doesn’t think you’ll live for more than six months, there are special rules to make sure you get the most money you can.
 If this applies to you, please contact the ESA Centre.

 If you've been living or working abroad

 This can affect your ESA claim.
 You may be able to claim if you've either:

 - paid enough UK National Insurance Contributions in the past (and the equivalent in certain other countries)

 - worked abroad for an employer based in the UK and paid National Insurance contributions for the first 52 weeks of that employment

 Moving between Northern Ireland and Great Britain

-If you move you must inform the ESA Centre of the change of address on arrival in your new location.
+If you move you must tell the ESA Centre of the change of address on arrival in your new location.